imamchishty/spring-boost/README.md

 Spring-boost is available in maven central and bintray so you don't need to build the project locally.
 To run the archetype:

-mvn archetype:generate -DgroupId=YOUR_GROUP_ID -DartifactId=YOUR_ARTIFACT_ID -Dversion=YOUR_VERSION -Dpackage=YOUR_ROOT_JAVA_PACKAGE -DarchetypeGroupId=com.shedhack.tool -DarchetypeArtifactId=spring-boost -DarchetypeVersion=1.4.0 -DinteractiveMode=false -q
+mvn archetype:generate -DgroupId=YOUR_GROUP_ID -DartifactId=YOUR_ARTIFACT_ID -Dversion=YOUR_VERSION -Dpackage=YOUR_ROOT_JAVA_PACKAGE -DarchetypeGroupId=com.shedhack.tool -DarchetypeArtifactId=spring-boost -DarchetypeVersion=1.5.0 -DinteractiveMode=false -q

 Example:

-     mvn archetype:generate -DgroupId=com.kungfu -DartifactId=panda -Dversion=1.0.0-SNAPSHOT -Dpackage=com.kungfu.panda -DarchetypeGroupId=com.shedhack.tool -DarchetypeArtifactId=spring-boost -DarchetypeVersion=1.4.1 -DinteractiveMode=false -q
+     mvn archetype:generate -DgroupId=com.kungfu -DartifactId=panda -Dversion=1.0.0-SNAPSHOT -Dpackage=com.kungfu.panda -DarchetypeGroupId=com.shedhack.tool -DarchetypeArtifactId=spring-boost -DarchetypeVersion=1.5.0 -DinteractiveMode=false -q

 This will create a project folder locally.
 Open that folder and the try to run the shell script, run.sh (you might need to chmod it, e.g. chmod u+x run.sh).
 The application should now run.

 ## Docker?

-A Dockerfile is generated using a Spotify plugin.
-This has been used in the rest module.
-To make use of it you need to start docker and then
+A Dockerfile is generated dynamically.
+This can be used for integration testing (although you'd need to add the execution goals accordingly).

 1. mvn package docker:build
-2. docker run -p 8080:8080 -t ${docker.image.prefix}/${project.artifactId}
+2. docker:run
-3. docker ps
+3. docker:stop

+You can add multiple images, e.g. for a backing service if required.

+Using docker with jmeter (host setting in this example is using docker machine):

+`mvn package -DskipTests docker:build docker:run -Ddocker.follow=false jmeter:jmeter -Dhost=192.168.99.100 -Dport=8080 docker:stop`